Mum Looks Like A Sister

 - Umi Monogatari has Miyako, Kanon's mother.
 She looks young enough to be one of her daughter's friends, and has the personality to match.

-- Both Hidetoshi and Nanami Sakamoto of Family Complex looks like a teenage couple despite being in their 40s.
-When Akira's classmates comes to visit his house in Princess Princess and met his mother, they began arguing whether she was Akira's older or younger sister before Akira corrected them.
+- Both Hidetoshi and Nanami Sakamoto of Family Complex look like a pair teenage couple despite being in their 40s.
+When Akira's classmates come to visit him in Princess Princess and met his mother, they began arguing whether she was Akira's older or younger sister before Akira corrected them.